MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/emaildatabaseobject-macro-action.md

 # EMailDatabaseObject Macro Action

-_**Applies to:** Access 2013 | Office 2013_
+**Applies to:** Access 2013 | Office 2013

-**In this article**
-Settings
-Remarks
-About the Contributors

 You can use the **EMailDatabaseObject** action to include the specified Microsoft Access datasheet, form, report, module, or data access page in an electronic mail message, where it can be viewed and forwarded.

 > [!NOTE]
-> <P>This action will not be allowed if the database is not trusted.
-For more information about enabling macros, see the links in the See Also section of this article.</P>
+> This action will not be allowed if the database is not trusted.
+For more information about enabling macros, see the links in the See Also section of this article.

 ## Settings